 This event marked a high point of Henry's campaign to assert imperial power in Italy.
 He died in 1313 while campaigning against Naples.

 The Battle of Bannockburn begins on June 23, 1314, between the army of Robert the Bruce, King of Scots, and the army of King Edward II of England in the First War of Scottish Independence.
-It was a decisive engagement in Scottish history whereby the Scots defeated the English, regained their independence and established Robert the Bruce as Robert I
+The Scots defeated the English, regained their independence and established Robert the Bruce as Robert I.

 It was a major turning point in the war, which ended 14 years later with the de jure restoration of Scottish independence under the Treaty of Edinburgh–Northampton, signed on March 17, 1328, and ratified by the English Parliament on May 1.
 Under the treaty, England formally acknowledged the Kingdom of Scotland as fully independent canceling all prior feudal claims and obligations imposed by English monarchs.
 More